 10. Go on a shopping spree along Matogianni

-Matogianni is the busiest alley in Mykonos and is the island’s most well-known market.
-Fashion and nightlife are combined here.
-Walk along the narrow traditional alley and you will find luxury stores, international clothing brands, accessories, jewelery, works of art and many souvenirs.
-It is usually full of people walking by and window-shopping or trying on clothes and accessories.
+The famous Matogianni is the busiest alley in Mykonos and is the island’s most well-known market.
+Fashion and nightlife is combined here.
+A walk along the narrow traditional alley and to find luxury stores, international clothing brands, accessories, jewelery, works of art and many souvenirs.
+It is usually full of people walking by window-shopping or trying on clothes and accessories.
 All the shops, no matter how luxury or well-known brands are, all retain traditional Cycladic architecture, keeping the traditional style of the island.

 The area does not have only shops but also cafes, bars, and taverns where you can relax and have a cup of coffee, an aperitif or eat some local food.
 This is the island’s hotspot.

 Between the bustling alleys of Mykonos Chora, there is a different side of the island linked to its traditional past contrasting today’s image of the island.
 These contrasts are what make Mykonos special and it is worth seeing that side of it by visiting Mykonos Folklore Museum.